lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 The Access Manager web service allows you to choose one of several types of authentication providers.
 It is recommended to use modern authentication using a mechanism such as OpenID Connect, where an identity provider can provider high assurance authentication utilizing passwordless or multifactor authentication.

-Access Manager supports modern identity providers such as Azure AD and Okta out of the box.
+Access Manager supports modern identity providers such as Microsoft Entra and Okta out of the box.

 ## OpenID Connect

 OpenID Connect is the preferred authentication provider.
-Coupled with a modern IDP like Azure AD or Okta, you can provide strong authentication to your application, backed up by multifactor authentication.
-See the guides for setting up Access Manager to work with [Azure AD](../../configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) or [Okta](../../configuration/setting-up-authentication/setting-up-authentication-with-okta.md).
+Coupled with a modern IDP like Microsoft Entra or Okta, you can provide strong authentication to your application, backed up by multifactor authentication.
+See the guides for setting up Access Manager to work with [Microsoft Entra](../../configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) or [Okta](../../configuration/setting-up-authentication/setting-up-authentication-with-okta.md).

 Using OpenID Connect requires that your identity provider pass a `upn` claim containing the on-premises Active Directory UPN of your users.